 Depending on the programming language you use to develop your application, you must include certain files, statements, or global variables at the beginning of your application.
-For specific instructions, refer to Chapter 2, Developing Your Application, in the NI-488.2 User Manual for MacOS.
+For specific instructions, refer to the NI-488.2 User Manual for MacOS.

 For information about choosing a programming method, developing your application, or compiling and linking, refer to the NI-488.2 User Manual for MacOS.
 For detailed information about each NI-488 function and NI-488.2 routine, refer to the NI-488.2 Function Reference Manual for MacOS.